-Figure 1.1: WHAT GUI main features.
+Figure 1.1: WHAT GUI (Graphical User Interface) main features.

-Download Data This tab (see Figure 1.2a) provides an interface to the online Canadian Daily Climate Database (CDCD) that allows to query stations interactively by location coordinates, download the available data, and automatically rearranged the data in a format compatible with WHAT.
+Download Data: This tab (Figure 1.2a) provides an interface to the online Canadian Daily Climate Database (CDCD), owned and operated by Environment Canada, that allows the interactive query of stations by location coordinates, the download of available data, and the automatic rearrangement of the data in a format compatible with WHAT.
 Alternately, it is possible to provide a custom list of Canadian weather stations for which data can be downloaded and formatted.
 At the moment, it is not possible to access data of weather stations located in the U.S. This feature may be added in a future release of the software.